 Simulated life tables were explored by bootstrapping life table deaths to produce confidence intervals for life expectancy (Andreev & Shkolnikov 2010), but are not currently shown.
 Andreev, E.M. and V. M. Shkolnikov.
 2010.
 Spreadsheet for calculation of confidence limits for any life table or healthy-life table quantity.
 Max Planck Institute for Demographic Research: MPIDR Technical Report 2010-005; June 2010.

-In the current version of the CBD project, only the single underlying cause of death ICD-10 code is used.
-A future release of the CBD may incorporate “multiple cause of death” codes for some conditions.
+In the current version of the CCB project, only the single underlying cause of death ICD-10 code is used.
+A future release of the CBD will incorporate “multiple cause of death” codes for some conditions.

-We based the hierarchical list of about 70 disease/injury conditions used in the CBD on a variant of the World Health Organization (WHO) global burden of disease condition list, modified to enhance the usefulness and applicability for U.S. public health priorities and programs.
+We based the hierarchical list of about 70 disease/injury conditions used in the CCB on a variant of the World Health Organization (WHO) global burden of disease condition list, modified to enhance the usefulness and applicability for U.S. public health priorities and programs.
 The hierarchy has three levels.
 The “Top Level” includes “Infectious Diseases”, “Coronary Heart Disease”, “Cancer/Malignant Neoplasms”, “Other Chronic Conditions”, and “Injury” as well as all causes combined.
 For data displayed at the census tract level, only this level of the hierarchy is included due to sample size and statistical reliability limitations.
 The next, “Public Health” level, splits each of these top levels into about 50 subcategories, and this is the default level for data/maps displayed at the community level.
 The final detailed level breaks a few of these Public Health level conditions down further, for the total of about 70 categories.
 All the levels are shown for data/maps displayed at the county level.

 County: Top Level, Public Health Level, Detail Level